Gwyneth Paltrow ski collision trial set for family testimony

 Sanderson is suing Paltrow for $300,000, claiming she recklessly crashed into him while the two were skiing on a beginner run at Deer Valley Resort in Park City, Utah.
 In a counterclaim, Paltrow is seeking $1 and attorney fees.
 The amount of money at stake for both sides pales in comparison to the typical legal costs of a multiyear lawsuit and expert witness-heavy trial.

-During the first two days of trial, Sanderson's attorneys and expert medical witnesses have described how injuries were likely caused by someone crashing into him from behind.
-They attributed noticeable changes in Sanderson's mental acuity to that day's injuries.
+During the first two days of trial, Sanderson's attorneys and expert medical witnesses described how his injuries were likely caused by someone crashing into him from behind.
+They attributed noticeable changes in Sanderson's mental acuity to injuries from that day.

-Paltrow's attorneys have worked to paint Sanderson as a 76-year-old whose decline followed a normal course of aging rather than resulted from crashing into their celebrity client.
+Paltrow's attorneys have tried to represent Sanderson as a 76-year-old whose decline has followed a normal course of aging rather than the results of a crash.
 They have not yet called witnesses of their own to testify, but in opening statements previewed for jurors that they plan to call Paltrow's husband Brad Falchuk and her two children, Moses and Apple.

+Paltrow's team has previously accused Sanderson of suing to exploit their client's wealth and celebrity.
+She is the Oscar-winning star of “Shakespeare in Love” and founder-CEO of the beauty and wellness company Goop.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.